 One spot-on topical product, K9 Advantix II® by Bayer Animal Health, repels mosquitoes in addition to fleas, ticks, and flies for up to 30 days.

-The Bayer Pet Parents website say that K9 Advantix II provides broad-spectrum protection against fleas, ticks and mosquitoes, too.
-It not only kills but also REPELS.
-Fleas, ticks and mosquitoes don't have to bite or attach to die.
-Read more.
+The Bayer Pet Parents website says that K9 Advantix II provides broad-spectrum protection against fleas, ticks, and mosquitoes, too.
+It not only kills but also repels.
+Fleas, ticks, and mosquitoes don't have to bite or attach to die.